andrewcomputsci2019/PathFinderFX/README.md

 ___
 ### BREADTH FIRST SEARCH GREEDY
 [BFS Greedy](https://en.wikipedia.org/wiki/Best-first_search#Greedy_BFS) is a variation of BFS that uses a heuristic function to evaluate adjacent cells to figure out what order to visit them in.
-BFS Greedy in most variations uses some sort of min heap or similar structure to handel the order of cell traversal.\
+BFS Greedy in most variations uses some sort of min heap or similar structure to handle the order of cell traversal.\
-Pseudo code
+Pseudocode
 ```
   h(x):double = ranking heuristic
   path(node,predecessor):List<node>